 > Additional Care for People with Metastatic Breast Cancer

-Part of standard treatment for bone metastases is bone strengthening therapy.
+Bone-strengthening therapy is part of the standard treatment for bone metastases.
 Two types of drugs that can help strengthen bones are:

 - Bisphosphonates (zoledronic acid (Zometa) or pamidronate (Aredia))